 4. Keep Negative Emotions Out of Negotiations

-If you allow your negative emotions to lead divorce negotiations, the conversations are likely to get much more heated and less productive.
+If you allow your negative emotions to lead to divorce negotiations, the conversations are likely to get much more heated and less productive.
 It is completely understandable and normal to be upset or frustrated with the divorce or with your spouse.

 These emotions should not interfere with negotiations, however.
 You want to control negative emotions and make decisions that focus on cooperation and the interests of your family.

-5.Determine What Shared Interests You Have
+5. Determine What Shared Interests You Have

 Throughout negotiations, you and your spouse want to identify shared interests and goals you have for the divorce settlement.
 This can help you find common ground and also determine where those goals differ.
-These shared interests may be more general, such as wanting what is right for your children, or may be more specific.
+These shared interests may be more general, such as wanting what is right for your children, or maybe more specific.

-6.Know When to Walk Away From Negotiations
+6 .Know When to Walk Away From Negotiations

 It’s crucial to know when divorce negotiations are not working.
 While you should go into the process willing to work with your spouse, if your spouse does not do the same, they may take advantage of you.
 If your spouse is refusing to work through issues together, unwilling to compromise, hiding assets, or dragging out the process of negotiation, it may be time to consider litigation or other methods of resolving your divorce.